pygame/pygame/docs/reST/ref/pygame.rst

 use pygame.

-As a convenience, most of the top-level variables in pygame have been placed inside a module named 'pygame.locals'.
-This is meant to be used with 'from :mod:`pygame.locals` import \*', in addition to 'import pygame'.
+As a convenience, most of the top-level variables in pygame have been placed inside a module named :mod:`pygame.locals`.
+This is meant to be used with ``from pygame.locals import *``, in addition to ``import pygame``.

-When you 'import pygame' all available pygame submodules are automatically imported.
-Be aware that some of the pygame modules are considered "optional", and may not be available.
+When you ``import pygame`` all available pygame submodules are automatically imported.
+Be aware that some of the pygame modules are considered *optional*, and may not be available.
 In that case, pygame will provide a placeholder object instead of the module, which can be used to test for availability.